AlejandroGutierrezB/Mapub/README.md

 </div>

 ## 🧪 Want to use this project?
-Check explore and remix it!
+Check, explore and remix it!
 <details><summary>See instructions</summary><br>
 #### 1. Fork and the clone the repository
 #### 2. In the root directoy run `npm run install:all`.